warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     @@TMPFILE
         creates a copy of the message file to a temporary one.
 It can be used with 'external' command but in this case it's external program responsibility to delete the temporary file.
+Do not use it with 'filter' commands since the filter will have no way to modify the real spool file.

     Supported commands: